-My primary research interests are in the field of Information Retrieval and Text Analytics.
+My primary research interests are in the fields of information retrieval, natural language processing, semantic web and knowledge graphs.

 As a part of CiteSeerX project at Penn State, I developed a search engine that searches for algorthms and pseudo-codes in academic documents.
 As a research assistant in the ChemXSeer project, I developed methods for extracting descriptive synopses describing the figures/tables and algorithms present in academic documents.